 LAGUIOLE KNIFE HISTORY

-In 1880, the Laguiole the 3 piece Laguiole is born with the addition of the corkscrew.
+In 1880, the Laguiole the 3 piece is born with the addition of the corkscrew.
 The need to add a corkscrew to the knife is directly linked with the appearance of bottled wine in urban society.
 Requests by the Aveyronnais that immigrated to Paris to open cafes and bistros added to the need for such tool.
-Patrons and waiters remained faithful to their traditions and toke pride in pulling the 3 piece knife from their vest.
+Patrons and waiters remained faithful to their traditions and took pride in pulling their forged 3 piece knife from their vest.

-The “Laguiole” as it was called became a successful object beloved by people from all background and societies.
+The “Laguiole” (pronounced "LAYOL") as it was called became a successful object beloved by people from all background and societies.